IOC vice president says Rio preps are “worst” ever

 “I think this is a worse situation than Athens,” Coates said.
 “In Athens, we were dealing with one government and some city responsibilities.
 Here, there’s three.

-Rio organizers responded by releasing a statement saying they know what needs to be done and are focused on delivering the games.
-They said there have been "unequivocal signs of progress" in preparations.
+Rio organizers responded to Coates by releasing a statement saying they know what needs to be done and are focused on delivering the games.
+They also cited “unequivocal signs of progress” recently in the city’s preparations.

 “It is time for us to focus on the work to be done and on engaging with society,” the Rio committee said.
 “The support of the International Olympic Committee is also crucial.
 We have a historic mission: to organize the first Olympic and Paralympic Games in Brazil and in South America.
 We are going to achieve this.
 In 2016, Rio will host excellent games that will be delivered absolutely within the agreed timelines and budgets.”

 Work hasn’t begun at Deodoro, a complex for eight Olympics sports venues, and the course that will host golf’s return to the Olympic program for the first time in more than a century doesn’t have grass yet.
 Water pollution is a big worry for sailing and other sports.

 Concern over the delays has been building over time but hit crisis levels at the SportAccord meeting in Belek, Turkey, earlier this month.

 In a rare display of unified, open criticism against an Olympic host, 18 sports federations publicly aired concerns over Rio’s preparations, with some sports asking about “Plan B” contingencies.

 Rio Mayor Eduardo Paes fired back last week at the complaints by sports federations, saying they were making too many unnecessary demands.